Strict quantization of coadjoint orbits: Continuity

-In this section, we extend the product $\starhat : \Pol(\orbext\lambda) \times \Pol(\orbext\lambda) \to \Pol(\orbext\lambda)$ defined in \eqref{eq:defStarProduct:Strict:Extended} to a continuous product $\starhat : \Hol(\orbext\lambda) \times \Hol(\orbext\lambda) \to \Hol(\orbext\lambda)$ on all holomorphic functions on the coadjoint orbit.
-We achieve this by proving the continuity of $\starhat$ with respect to the topology of locally uniform convergence in two steps: In \autoref{subsec:continuityEstimates} we prove the continuity of $\starhat$ with respect to a topology that we call the reduction-topology and in \autoref{subsec:reductionTopIsLocallyUniformConvergence} we prove that the reduction-topology coincides with the topology of locally uniform convergence.
-Consequently $\starhat$ extends to the completion of the space of polynomials on the coadjoint orbit.
-Using the results of \autoref{subsec:stein} we prove in \autoref{subsec:reductionTopIsLocallyUniformConvergence} that this completion is the space of all holomorphic functions.
-In the whole section all Lie groups and orbits will be complex.
+\begin{theorem} Let $\orb \lambda$ be a complex semisimple coadjoint orbit of a complex semisimple connected Lie group $G$.
+Then for any $\hbar \in \mathbb C \setminus P_\lambda$ the product $*_\hbar$ on $\Pol(\orb\lambda)$ is continuous with respect to the topology of locally uniform convergence and extends to a continuous and $G$-invariant product $*_\hbar \colon \Hol(\orb\lambda) \times \Hol(\orb\lambda) \to \Hol(\orb\lambda)$ on the space of all holomorphic functions on $\orb\lambda$. \end{theorem} The proof of this theorem proceeds as follows: In \autoref{subsec:continuityEstimates} we prove the continuity of $*_\hbar$ with respect to a topology that we call the reduction-topology and in \autoref{subsec:reductionTopIsLocallyUniformConvergence} we prove that the reduction-topology coincides with the topology of locally uniform convergence.
+Consequently $*_\hbar$ extends to the completion of the space of polynomials on $\orb\lambda$.
+Using the results of \autoref{subsec:stein} we prove in \autoref{subsec:reductionTopIsLocallyUniformConvergence} that this completion is the space $\Hol(\orb\lambda)$ of all holomorphic functions on $\orb\lambda$.

+In the whole section we assume that the complex connected semisimple Lie group $G$ is concretely realized as a complex Lie subgroup of $\GL[N]$ for some $N \in \mathbb N$, as explained in \autoref{subsec:generalities}.
+In particular, since $G$ is semisimple, it is a closed submanifold of $\mathbb C^{N \times N}$.